+Credibility of Silicon Valley tech bloggers is at issue.
 The secret to Silicon Valley's success, we've been told, is its ecosystem: Where else in the world can you find such a large, symbiotic collection of expert visionaries, engineers, marketers, financiers?

 It’s tough being a journalist, especially if you’re covering technology and living in Silicon Valley, because it seems as if everyone around you is getting fabulously rich while you’re stuck in a job that will never, ever make you wealthy.

-What’s worse is that all these people who are getting rich don’t seem to be any brighter than you are and in fact many of them don’t seem very bright at all.
+Really?
+I didn’t know that!
+Journalists Still Don't Understand Silicon Valley - Business.
 As yet another jousting match goes down between a member of the New York City media elite and a Silicon Valley-based blogger dude, we're starting to get concerned that journalists covering the tech industry have no idea what they're doing.

 Robert Scoble is the latest geek in the crosshairs, after NewsBeast's technology editor Dan Lyons took aim at the veteran tech blogger for allegedly scheming behind closed doors in order to create a venture capital firm that would invest in the companies that Scoble blogs about.
 Scoble starkly denied the report.

 Lyons apologized.
 Twitter fumed.
 On the micro level, the specifics of the spat seem a little silly.
 People don’t care about scoops, they care about trust.
 We have written a number of times about how social media and the “democratization of distribution” has compressed the news cycle to the point where the half-life of a scoop is measured in minutes rather than hours or days.
 Bat.
 Shit.
 Crazy.
 We Are Better Than This.
 I’m rarely surprised by the things I read from the tech press any more, but this ongoing Path story has definitely surprised me.